sowmiah08/precision_pick_and_place_with_inverse_kinematics/README.md

-# Pick & Place with Inverse Kinematics
+# Dual-Arm Autonomous Pick & Place with Perception

-An autonomous robotic pick-and-place system that combines computer vision, coordinate-frame calibration, and inverse kinematics so that a robot arm can see a cube on the workspace, move to it, grasp it, and drop it into a fixed box — all on its own.
+An autonomous pick-and-place system for a **dual-arm SO-101** workcell driven by **MoveIt** motion planning and **RealSense** point-cloud perception.

-A RealSense camera observes the scene, locates the cube in 3D, and the system transforms that point from the camera frame into the robot's base frame using an AprilTag-based calibration.
-The resulting target is fed to a LeRobot controller which solves IK for the SO-101 arm and executes the full pick-and-place cycle.
+A top-mounted RGB-D camera observes the workspace, detects coloured cubes in 3D from the point cloud, transforms each detection from the camera frame into the robot base frame using TF2, and feeds the resulting target into a MoveIt-driven pick sequence.
+A hardware bridge then executes the planned trajectory on the real SO-101 servos.

-The **ROS 2** side handles perception and spatial reasoning. **LeRobot** handles motion and manipulation.
+> The robot is built as a dual-arm cell, but for now only the **right arm** is wired into the pick pipeline.
+The left arm is described and modelled but inactive.
+Gazebo is **not** used in the current flow — perception runs on the real RealSense and motion runs on the real arm.

 ---

 ## System Overview

 ```
-  RealSense camera
+        RealSense (RGB + depth)
-        │  /camera/.../depth/color/points
+                 │  /camera/camera/depth/color/points
                  ▼
-  ┌──────────────┐       ┌──────────────┐
-  │ cube_detector│       │ apriltag_ros │
-  └──────┬───────┘       └──────┬───────┘
-         │ /cube_3d             │ /detections + tag TF
-         │                      ▼
-         │              ┌──────────────┐
-         │              │  tag_to_tf   │  (one-shot calibration)
-         │              └──────┬───────┘
-         │                     │ static TF:
-         │                     │  camera_color_optical_frame → base_link
-         ▼                     ▼
-     ┌────────────────────────────┐
+        ┌────────────────┐
-     │      target_transform      │   (cube_3d → base_link, EMA + deadband)
+        │ cube_detector  │  HSV red/blue mask → DBSCAN → cube-shape filter
-     └──────────────┬─────────────┘
+        └───────┬────────┘
+                │ /cube_red_3d
-                    │ /cube_target
+                │ /cube_blue_3d   (PointStamped, camera_color_optical_frame)
                 ▼
-              ┌───────────┐
+        ┌────────────────┐
+        │    tf_node     │  TF2: camera_color_optical_frame → right_base_link
+        └───────┬────────┘
+                │ /cube_base   (PointStamped, right_base_link)
+                ▼
+        ┌────────────────┐         ┌──────────────────┐
+        │ move_to_cube / │ ──────▶ │ MoveIt MoveGroup │
+        │     grasp      │         │  group=right_arm │
+        └────────────────┘         └────────┬─────────┘
+                                            │ FollowJointTrajectory
+                                            ▼
+                                  ┌────────────────────┐
+                                  │  test_bridge       │  FTServo SDK
-              │ pick_cube │   (LeRobot IK → SO-101)
+                                  │ (right arm bridge) │  → /dev/ttyACM1
-              └───────────┘
+                                  └────────────────────┘
+                                            │
+                                            ▼
+                                    SO-101 right arm (real)
 ```

 ---